Ihor16/Spending-Organizer/README.md

 ## User Stories

-1. As a user, I want to be able to add new spending entry
+1. As a user, I want to be able to add new spending entries

-For example, spending entry is a class *SpendingEntry* and spending list is a class *SpendingList*.
+For example, spending entry is a class *Entry* and spending list is a class *SpendingList*.
-When user adds a new spending entry in the app, we want to create a new instance of the *SpendingEntry* class and add it to the *SpendingList* class (class that stores multiple *SpendingEntries*).
+When user adds a new spending entry in the app, we want to create a new instance of the *Entry* class and add it to the *SpendingList* class (class that stores multiple *Entries*).

 2. As a user, I want to be able to remove an existing entry
 3. As a user, I want to be able to view all entries added